hyoo-ru/mam_mol/wire/README.md

 title()                  // getter, returns 'Buy some milk'
 ```

-You can notice that this is similar to how some JQuery methods are used.
+You can notice that this is similar to some [JQuery methods](https://api.jquery.com/val/).

-We abstract the extra variable away using a decorator:
+Instead of a plain function and a variable `$mol_wire` uses class methods with an appropriate decorator:

 ```ts
 import { $mol_wire_solo as solo } from 'mol_wire_lib'